marianaballa/marianaballa.github.io/_posts/2021-06-02-creating-effective-documentation.md

  Documentation is like cleaning your place: nobody enjoys creating it but once it's there everybody loves showing it off to the world!
 Not to mention that they both make your life easier[…]
 ---

 Documentation is like cleaning your place: nobody enjoys creating it but once it's there everybody loves showing it off to the world!
 Not to mention that they both make your life easier....
-But let's start from the beginning.
 Documentation can be anything that is created for the purpose of teaching or training a person or group of people how to perform a certain procedure.
 Furniture manuals, food recipes, tutorial YouTube videos, etc are just a few examples of documentation.
 Documentation can be studied from several perspectives: creating documentation, going through it and maintaining/ updating it.

 ![Banner](/assets/img/Creating effective Documentation.png)